 #5.
 Group Together Keywords and Pages

 One of the biggest challenges with working on an enterprise site is the incredible amount of pages to manage.
-In a typical enterprise organization, an SEO could easily be working on thousands, if not more, content assets.
+In a typical enterprise organization, an SEO could easily be working on thousands of content assets — maybe even more.

 So, how do you make sense of it all and track rankings?

-Short answer - Group page and keywords together.
-In seoClarity, it leverages 'tags' to mark specific content types and other aspects of your site.
+Short answer: group page and keywords together.
+In seoClarity, you can use tags to mark specific content types and other aspects of your site.

 Tags are a versatile option that you can use whichever way you want.